-Level I Prerequisites: Academic Reading and Writing Levels of 6; SUR 231 minimum grade "C+" Corequisites: SUR 250 0 lecture, 15 lab, 480 clinical, 0 other, 495 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; SUR 231 minimum grade "C+"

 In this course, students further develop the clinical skills needed in the perioperative setting.
 In this final clinical rotation, the student will exhibit a more independent role, while under the continued supervision of the surgical team.
 Students actively participate in all phases of the perioperative process.